DisabledMonkey/daskeyboard-applet--hue/README.md

 ## Example

-Lights are on in kitchen, basement, and attic; Lights are off in garage and living room
+Lights are on in kitchen, basement, and attic; Lights are off in garage and living room.

 ![Hue lights on a Das Keybaord Q](assets/image.png "Q Hue")